Larry Levis: Education

 Levis earned a bachelor's degree from Fresno State College in 1968, where he had studied under Philip Levine.
 For Levine's classes and poetry workshops, Levis completed many of the poems that would appear in his first book of poems, Wrecking Crew (1972).
-Levine and Levis formed a lifelong friendship that would, for each of them, leave an indelible mark on their writing and on their art.
-Both of them continued to exchange poems for critique and consultation, either by mail or in person, during the rest of Levis's life.
-Levine would go on to edit Levis's posthumously published 1997 volume, Elegy.
+Levine and Levis formed a lifelong friendship that left a mark on both their writing and their art.
+Each continued to exchange poems for critique and consultation —either by mail or in person— during the remainder of Levis's life.
+Levine would edit Levis's posthumously published 1997 volume, Elegy.